 Fringe food: Pubs, cafes and food near Pleasance Courtyard

 Heading to a show at Pleasance Courtyard?
 Need somewhere to refuel afterwards?
-Here are our pick of the food and drink venues within a five-minute stroll, updated for the 2018 Edinburgh Festival Fringe
+Here are our pick of the food and drink venues within a five-minute stroll, updated for the 2019 Edinburgh Fringe

 Pubs and Bars near Pleasance